 Fish & Water Quality

-If you have rang Windsor fish hatchery with a problem in either your pond or aquarium, the first thing we will ask is
+if you are having a problem with your koi or goldfish the first thing we will ask is

 What is your pH and water parameters & how often do you do water changes ?